containers/fetchit/docs/running.rst

 -------
 The two systemd files are differentiated by .root and .user.

-Ensure that the `config.yaml` is correctly defined in the systemd service file before attmepting to start the service.
+Ensure that the location of the `config.yaml` is correctly defined in the systemd service file before attempting to start the service.

+NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 For root

 .. code-block:: bash

+   sudo setenforce 0
    cp systemd/harpoon.root /etc/systemd/system/harpoon.service
    systemctl enable harpoon --now

 For user ensure that the path for the configuration file `/home/harpooner/config.yaml:/opt/config.yaml` and the path for the podman socket are correct.

+NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 .. code-block:: bash

+   sudo setenforce 0
    mkdir -p ~/.config/systemd/user/
    cp systemd/harpoon.user ~/.config/systemd/user/
    systemctl --user enable harpoon --now